-The ZZ plant is native to East Africa with a significant swathe of its native territory lies in the seasonally arid regions of Kenya.
-Therefore the ZZ plant has several significant adaptions to tolerating drought like conditions, similar to succulents such as aloe vera.
+The ZZ plant is native to East Africa with a significant swathe of its native territory lying in the seasonally arid regions of Kenya.
+Therefore the ZZ plant has several significant adaptions to tolerating drought-like conditions, similar to succulents such as aloe vera.

 The branches are also relatively thick and fleshy as they are used for storing moisture reserves as a survival strategy during times of drought.